Paulina004/Parstagram-App/README.md

 **Please note that you will have to give GitHub few seconds to properly load this repository before the GIF shows up correctly.** You can also access my gif through the link below, which was the link I submitted in the CodePath Unit 3 submission area.

 https://i.imgur.com/m0fe7th.gif

-https://i.imgur.com/d3cHQDk.gif (link for the GIF I made for running the app on my phone)

 ---